 Throughout the payments industry, the recent rise in fraud attacks consistently shows a leading culprit: bad bots and attacks at the Bank Identification Number (BIN) level.

-Bad bot traffic accounts for approximately 40% of all network traffic, according to a recent report on bot detection and management from Aite-Novarica Group.
+Bad bot traffic accounts for an estimated 30% of all internet traffic, according to Imperva's 2023 Bad Bot Report.
 Malicious programs are also the underlying cause of most cyberattacks and other cyber-fraud events.

 These automated attacks ramp up losses quickly, as fraudsters use bots to ping e-commerce virtual terminals repeatedly in a swift burst of activity.
 According to Russell Brown, Senior Manager, Fraud Operations and Strategy at PULSE, “A typical bot attack often can make 4,000-6,000 transaction attempts in a period of just 20 minutes.”